TamaWilson/poc-archetype/README.md

 Incluir Lombok?
 (S/N) s
 Incluir Postgres?
 (S/N) s
 ```
-After those questions you will find the created project on a upper folder outside this repository folder.
+After those questions, wait till all maven process finish and you will find the created project on a upper folder outside this repository folder.